lexxns/country_data/README.md

 Navigate to [localhost:5000](http://localhost:5000).

-## Web app documentation & Interview Part 2
+## Web app documentation

-Slides explaining how this App works and system architecture design can be found in the diagrams folder of this project
+Slides explaining how this App works and example system architecture design can be found in the diagrams folder of this project